 As a Contributions Editor you will be responsible for:

 - Managing the contributions email and responding promptly to any article inquires and/or pitches

 - Providing feedback and support to each contributor as they develop article pitches and draft ideas

 - Editing all articles, ensuring they meet MJPS publishing standards, deadlines and that each contributor feels their final product is polished and persuasive

 We are currently recruiting two Section Editors per section, eight total, along with one Contributions Editor for the 2021-2022 academic year.
-The application deadline is Friday, June 25th, 2021 at 11:59 pm (EST).
 You can view the application here.

 Staff writers are the backbone of our team and play an important role in providing political analysis to our wide readership.
 As a Staff Writer you will be responsible for: